When did you come up with this story?

 Ikebukuro is a large commercial section of Tokyo.
 That’s where Sunshine 60 is.

 “Obi” is the strip of paper often covering the lower section of Japanese books with advertisements, announcements, and the like.

 Translated from Japanese by Bell (usomitai) with adjustments following TokyoPop’s translation.

-Interview originally published in CLAMP No Kiseki vol. 3 (Kodansha), released on November 22, 2004.
+Interview originally published in CLAMP No Kiseki vol. 3 (Kodansha), pages 05 and 07, released on November 22, 2004.
 Original text available upon request.